 Xenics is a pioneer of path-breaking infrared technology with a proven track record of more than ten years.
 Xenics designs and markets infrared imagers, cores and cameras of best-in-class image quality to support innovative R&D, industrial automation, machine vision, process control and high-end security applications.
 The company offers a complete portfolio of line-scan and 2-D area-scan products for the VisNIR, SWIR, MWIR and LWIR ranges.
 A vertically integrated manufacturer with advanced production facilities and in-house know-how on detector, systems and software development, Xenics delivers state-of-the-art imaging solutions as well as specifically targeted and optimized custom designs.
 Due to its Western European location and a worldwide sales and service network, Xenics is able to support its customers with simplified export procedures.

-Hyperspectral imaging is used to help capture the finest possible differences in materials.
-Temporal multiplexing is an alternative approach that uses a fast LED technology.
+Temporal multiplexing is an alternative approach to hyperspectral imaging that uses a fast LED technology.
 Instead of illuminating broadband an splitting the spectrum of light in the camera, a broadband sensitive chip is used, and the illumination spectrum is varied over time via fast triggering.